liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/10-upgrading-frameworks-and-features/05-migrating-off-of-velocity-templates.markdown

 </div>

-Velocity templates were deprecated in Liferay Portal 7.0 and are now removed in favor of FreeMarker templates in @product-ver@.
+Velocity templates were deprecated in Liferay Portal 7.0 and are now removed in favor of FreeMarker templates in @sharepoint-ver@.
 Below are the key reasons for this move:

 - FreeMarker is developed and maintained regularly, while Velocity is no longer